Christian Bethancourt Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics are sending Harris (1-0) to the mound for his second start of the season.
+- Medina gets the start for the Athletics, his sixth of the season.
+He is 1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched.

-- His last time out came on Wednesday against the Pittsburgh Pirates, when the lefty went five innings, surrendering three earned runs while giving up four hits.
+- His last appearance came out of the bullpen on Saturday when the right-hander threw five innings against the Milwaukee Brewers, surrendering two earned runs while giving up three hits.

+- In seven games this season, the 24-year-old has a 7.53 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .268 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.